Why Is My Old Address on My Credit Report?

 If an address where you never lived appears on your credit report or if your credit report shows that you resided at an address longer than you actually did, it could be a sign of credit card fraud or identity theft.
 Review the rest of your credit report thoroughly for accounts that aren't yours.
 As an extra precaution, check your credit statements for unauthorized charges and verify your billing address is correct.

 Report cases of identity theft to your creditors and the credit bureaus immediately to clear up fraudulent accounts.
 Consider adding a fraud alert to prevent future fraud or identity theft.
 The fraud alert lets potential creditors know to take additional steps to confirm your identity before approving credit applications.
-You can also place a security freeze on your credit report to lock your credit report to new credit inquiries.
-Security freezes are now free in the United States.
+You can also place a security freeze - which is now free in the United States - on your credit report to lock your credit report to new credit inquiries.

 If your credit report contains inaccurate addresses, you can use a credit report dispute to remove them.

 You don't have to remove old addresses simply because you no longer live there.
 Some credit card, loan, and employment applications ask for your addresses for the previous two to three years to verify your identity.
-They may compare these addresses against your credit report.
 It could raise a red flag if you report living at addresses that don't show on your credit report.

 Should You Update the Credit Bureau With Your New Address?

 You don't have to worry about giving the credit bureaus your current address.
 As long as your creditors and lenders have your correct billing address—and they should, so that you can receive your billing statements—the credit bureau will eventually update your credit report to show your most recent address.

 Fair Credit Reporting Act. "§ 1681c.
 Requirements Relating to Information Contained in Consumer Reports."
 Accessed Oct.
 31, 2019.